redpanda-data/connect/docs/processors/README.md

 response back into the original payload instead of replacing it entirely, you can use the [`process_map`](#process_map) or [`process_field`](#process_field) processors.

+### Metadata

+If the request returns a response code this processor sets a metadata field `http_processor_response_code` on all resulting messages.

+If the field `copy_response_headers` is set to `true` then any headers in the response will also be set in the resulting message as metadata.

 ### Error Handling